du82/unfathoming/content/blog/2024/building-a-search-engine.md

 We’d prefer not to run ads, but if we need to, we’ll keep them text-only, and keep them far away from the search results, in the bottom right corner of the screen.
 If we do end up running ads, it means nothing else worked out, but we will not sell you out, and our ads would not track anything beyond an anonymous click counter that just counts up when someone clicks an ad.

 ## Credential
 I know some people will ask what credentials I have to be building a programmatic search engine from scratch.
 I don’t have a college degree or any certifications, but I’ve built many many many many search engines before from scratch.
-College doesn’t teach you practical things, they take your money and teach you algorithms that you’ll never use in production. *Take that, LeetCode pussies!*
+College doesn’t teach you practical things, they take your money and teach you algorithms that you’ll never use in production. *Take that, LeetCode pussies!*{% sidenote "Meow!", "note1" %}